-Given graphs $G$ and $H$, the \textsc{Graph Contractibility} problem decides whether $G$ can be transformed into a graph isomorphic to $H$ using only edge contractions. \textsc{Graph Contractibility} is known to be \NP-complete\ \cite[GT51]{GareyJ79}.
-This led to the study of the problem on special graph classes and for restricted choices of $H$.
+Given graphs $G$ and $H$, the \textsc{Graph Contractibility} problem decides whether $G$ can be transformed into a graph isomorphic to $H$ using only edge contractions.
 When $H$ is a fixed graph, the \textsc{Graph Contractibility} problem is called $H$-\textsc{Contractibility}.
 Intuitively, this problem of determining whether $G$ is contractible to $H$ may be seen as the task of determining if the `underlying structure' of $G$ is $H$.
 One of the related graph parameters in this context is cyclicity.
 The cyclicity of a graph is the largest integer $\ell$ for which the graph is contractible to the induced cycle on $\ell$ vertices (denoted as $C_\ell$).
-This parameter was introduced in the study of another important graph invariant called circularity \cite{Blum82}.
-Ever since, there have been efforts towards understanding the complexity of computing cyclicity and expressing it in terms of some structural property of the graph.
-Brouwer and Veldman \cite{BrouwerV87} showed that $C_4$-\textsc{Contractibility} is \NP-complete, hence proving that determining cyclicity is \NP-hard\ in general.
-This result led to the study of the problem on special graph classes including bipartite graphs, claw-free graphs and planar graphs \cite{DabrowskiP17-IPL,FialaKP13,Hammack99}.
+This parameter was introduced in the study of another important graph invariant called circularity by \cite{Blum82}.
+Ever since, there have been efforts towards understanding the complexity of computing cyclicity and expressing it in terms of some structural property of the graph. \cite{BrouwerV87} showed that $C_4$-\textsc{Contractibility} is \NP-complete, hence proving that determining cyclicity is \NP-hard\ in general.
+This result led to the study of the problem on special graph classes including bipartite graphs, claw-free graphs and planar graphs (\cite{DabrowskiP17-IPL,FialaKP13,Hammack99}).